yusufbuyruk/homeexchange/README.md

 ![Home Exchange Matching](readme-images/cover-image.gif)

-The project employs various algorithms to find optimal home exchange matches, including well-known algorithms like **Stable Roommate** and **Top Trading Cycles (TTC)**, as well as the **Preference Rank** algorithm, which I developed specifically for this problem.
+## Project Objective

+The primary goal of this project is to offer an alternative solution to reduce commute times for people living in high-traffic areas.
+By allowing individuals to exchange homes, the project explores whether commute times can be significantly reduced.

 ---
 ## Algorithms Used

+The project employs various algorithms to find optimal home exchange matches, including well-known algorithms like **Stable Roommate** and **Top Trading Cycles (TTC)**, as well as the **Preference Rank** algorithm, which I developed specifically for this problem.

 1. **Irving's Algorithm** (Stable Roommates Problem):
    - Finds stable matches for reciprocal home exchanges between individuals.